Build a Problem

-Build a Problem is the debut studio album by English singer-songwriter dodie.
-Previously, dodie released three extended plays: Intertwined (2016), You (2017), and Human (2019).
+Build a Problem is the debut studio album by the English singer-songwriter dodie.
+Previously, dodie released three extended plays (EPs): Intertwined (2016), You (2017), and Human (2019).
 She had also been releasing songs on her YouTube channel since 2011.

-The album was originally set to be released on March 5, 2021.
-After delaying the album's release multiple times, Build a Problem finally came out on 7 May 2021 through the singer's label Doddleoddle and The Orchard.
+The album was originally set to be released on 5 March 2021.
+After delaying the album's release multiple times, Build a Problem finally came out on 7 May 2021 through dodie's label Doddleoddle and The Orchard.
 The album's release was preceded by six singles: "Guiltless", "Boys Like You", "Cool Girl", "Rainbow", "Hate Myself", and "I Kissed Someone (It Wasn't You)".

 The album received positive reviews and debuted at number three on the UK Albums Chart, dodie's third top ten and highest-charting release.

 Background and release

-Dodie first announced that she was working on her first full album in a video on February 7, 2019.
+Dodie first announced that she was working on her debut studio album in a video on February 7, 2019.
 The songs in Build a Problem were written by dodie over the course of two years.
 Of the writing process she said, "I think I was going through a crisis, actually.
 I was very unsure of who I was and I was trying to figure it out in music.
 So I think it’s quite unstable of an album—but it’s definitely honest."

 The standard edition of Build a Problem consists of mostly unheard material, except for "When", "Rainbow", and "Cool Girl", all of which were uploaded to her YouTube channel in 2016, 2018, and 2020, respectively.
 "When"'s live acoustic version also appeared on her 2016 EP Intertwined.

 The deluxe edition of Build a Problem contains bonus tracks composed of song demos that were released on dodie's YouTube channel during the COVID-19 pandemic.
-These were from two sessions called ALOSIA (A Lot of Songs In April/August).
+These were from two sessions called ALOSIA (A Lot of Songs in April/August).

 The album was set to be released earlier, but was pushed back to 5 March 2021 due to the aforementioned pandemic.
 In February 2021, the album release was further pushed back to 26 March 2021, due to the pandemic and unspecified issues regarding vinyl production caused by Brexit.
 She later announced that the album's release would further be delayed, postponed anew to 7 May 2021, also due to the same issues.

 Promotion

 In the weeks leading up to the album's announcement, dodie released a number of videos to her YouTube vlog channel, "doddlevloggle", in which she knitted one letter of the album title per video.

-On May 26, 2021, dodie made her American TV debut performing "Hate Myself" on Late Night with Seth Meyers.
-In 2022, dodie will embark on the Build A Problem Tour across North America and Europe.
+On 26 May 2021, dodie made her American TV debut performing "Hate Myself" on Late Night with Seth Meyers.
+In 2022, dodie embarked on the Build A Problem Tour across North America and Europe.